External Engine Components

 First Circuit

 The circuit I used is that of W. Kahan, reproduced below.
 Many of the recommended parts are no longer available (the circuit, after all, dates from the late 1960s), so I found acceptable substitutes.
 The original article specifies a germanium PNP transistor.
 Germanium power transistors have a low collector-to-emitter voltage when saturated, an advantage in this circuit.
 They were common in the late 1960s, but not so much today; my substitute is a PNP silicon device, the MJE15033.
 The zener diodes are 1N5378B (100V, 5W), and the BE protection diodes are 1N4006.
 I used a 2.2 mH inductor rated at 400 mA (100 mA would have been plenty), with 4 ohms series resistance.
 The circuit description specifies 10-15 ohms series resistance, so I added a 10-ohm resistor in series with it.
 Somehow I got it into my head that this resistor would carry more current than it actually does, so I installed a power resistor.
 That's not necessary; even a quarter-watt resistor would have been fine.
 There is nothing magical about this resistance; its purpose is simply to limit the current in the inductor.
 The capacitor C is a 0.22 uF, 1000V polypropylene unit.
-1000V is greater than necessary, but it's what I had available; a breakdown voltage of 250V would have been plenty.
-It is important to use some kind of high-current film capacitor here; a dinky little radio cap won't work.
+1000V is greater than necessary, but it's what I had available.
+A breakdown voltage of 250V would have been plenty.
+It is important to use some kind of high-current film capacitor here, as a dinky little radio cap won't work.
 This capacitor's dV/dt rating must be at least 25V/uSec.
 Any acceptable capacitor will cost a few dollars.

 The purpose of the inductor L is to speed the transistor's turn-off by establishing a current that discharges the transistor's stored diffusion charge.
 The diodes D protect the base-to-emitter junction.